J-uds/dog-walks/README.md

 docker-compose exec -T dogwalks-db mysql -u dog -p dogwalks < backup.sql
 ```

-#### Persistent Data
-- Database data is stored in Docker volume `mysql_data`
-- Data persists even when containers are recreated
-- Use `docker-compose down -v` only if you want to delete all data

 ## 🚀 Future Improvements

 - [ ] Enhanced pagination with location filters
 - [ ] Email notification system
 - [ ] Image upload API with Docker volume mounts
-- [ ] Geolocation with GPS coordinates
 - [ ] Walk rating system
-- [ ] Map service integration
 - [ ] CI/CD pipeline with Docker

 ## 📝 License

 This project is licensed under the **Apache License 2.0** - see the [LICENSE](LICENSE.txt) file for details.

 ## 👨‍💻 Author